 Sources of credit ratings are the agencies S&P and Moody's (the Company uses second best rating in the case of multiple ratings existence).
-If available, the Company considers the rating of particular issuer.
+If available, the Company considers the is shown gross, before the effect of mitigation through the use of master netting or collateral agreements and the use of credit derivatives.

+rating of particular issuer.
 In the case that particular issuer of the investment is not rated, the Company considers the rating as non-rated.